 - For local development, you can comfortablely delete the dedicated custom folder and redeploy, avoiding any stale custom configurations from your current build.

-All that is required for this approach is to add the new custom folder to Layers.config and ensure the custom solution configuration files are placed in the custom folder accordingly.
+As the order of the layer nodes in the Layers.confg defines the order in which they load at runtime, all that is required for this approach is to add the new custom folder to Layers.config after the "Custom" layer and ensure your custom solution configuration files are placed in the App_Config/Custom_Include folder within the projects.

 ... <layer name="Custom" includeFolder="/App_Config/Include/"> <loadOrder> <add path="Foundation" type="Folder" /> <add path="Feature" type="Folder" /> <add path="Project" type="Folder" /> </loadOrder> </layer> <layer name="Custom_Include" includeFolder="/App_Config/Custom_Include/"> <loadOrder> <add path="Foundation" type="Folder" /> <add path="Feature" type="Folder" /> <add path="Project" type="Folder" /> </loadOrder> </layer> ...